-There were no research sessions taught for computer science courses.
-The library would like to have conversations with computer science faculty to explore how the library can support the research needs of computer science students through our instruction program, particularly in research-intensive courses.
+There were no research sessions taught for computer information systems courses.
+The library would like to have conversations with computer information systems faculty to explore how the library can support the research needs of computer information systems students through our instruction program, particularly in research-intensive courses.
 See Library Table 4: Research Instruction for more information.